chadacious/protoc-gen-brs/README.md

 Both commands accept multiple `--proto` values (files or directories).

+Decoder field casing defaults to snake_case.
+Pass `--decodeCase camel` to generate decoders that hydrate camelCase keys (useful for BrightScript code that prefers Roku script conventions), or `--decodeCase both` to emit both snake_case and camelCase keys simultaneously.

 ## Prerequisites

 - Node.js 18+ (the toolchain relies on ESM compatible features and async/await).